This blog may contain affiliate links. Read our disclosure policy for more info.

 24. Visit the mud volcano and pink sea

 For a truly memorable experience in Colombia, why not take a dip in the El Totumo mud volcano and see the naturally pink waters at Salinas de Galerazamba?
-It’s an easy hour’s drive from Cartagena, or if you don’t have a rental car, you can join a tour from Cartagena!
+It’s an easy day trip from Cartagena at about an hour’s drive, or if you don’t have a rental car, you can join a tour from Cartagena!

 Personally, I loved this private tour because it avoids the crowds as you get there as soon as it opens at 7 am, or you can choose the later option at 2:30 pm.
 The space in the mud volcano is limited, so by getting there earlier, you’ll have it pretty much to yourself, and it will be a much more enjoyable experience.